 Creating new turtle nesting habitat requires the removal of invasive, light-blocking shrubs and trees that prevent effective nesting.
 This particular project has ancillary river-edge benefits that Friends supports throughout the river system: increased stormwater retention and reduction in harmful invasive species.
 This additional habitat will help many turtle species, including painted, snapping, and Eastern spiny softshell, as they seek nesting grounds in new areas unknown to predators.

-Working with a restoration company, Friends cleared 78 acres of nesting habitat in 2015-2017 and is in the process of clearing an addtional 20 acres in 2018.
-Friends is still engaged at these sites doing follow-up maintenance and keeping an eye on the turtles.
+Working with restoration companies, Friends cleared 135 acres of nesting habitat in 2015-2019 and is in the process of clearing an addtional 27 acres in 2020.

 Chicago Riverwalk (2015-2016)